These DIY costumes are perfect for no-sew moms like me.

 At the age of nine, I sewed a 4-H project.
 Are you impressed I could sew something at 9, don’t be there was much weeping and gnashing of teeth.

 Since I had children I haven’t had a sewing machine and the only sewing I do is replacing buttons.
 These costumes are so cute and easy enough even I could make them, so I’m sure you can too even if you have no time to make an elaborate superhero or princess costume for your little darlings.

 You will make some great family memories if the kids are in on helping you create these DIY costumes.

 Garage sales and thrift stores are great places to look for Halloween costumes.
 Sometimes you can use things as they are and other times an old dress or suit coat can be transformed.
-One of my sons found and old lab coat which worked for a mad scientist.
+One of my sons found an old lab coat that worked for a mad scientist.
 It would also have worked for a physician.

 If you are buying something think about how it might be reused.
 We had a black cape like this one that was used several times with different masks and face paint.
 It worked as a variety of monsters, Dracula and with a scream mask.

 Face makeup is a great tool in your costume supplies.
 It can transform your trick or treater into a clown, monster, puppy dog or put a wicked scar on your pirates face.

 It is amazing how a little creativity transformed felt, craft straw and a pair over overalls were transformed into this adorable scarecrow.
 Even if you are not the crafty type I’m sure you can get equally adorable results.